dibyajyoti2001/dibyajyoti2001/README.md

 <h1 align="center">Hi 👋, I'm Dibyajyoti Sahoo</h1>

 <br/>
-<h3 align="center">Full Stack Developer | AI Enthusiast </h3>
+<h3 align="center">A Passionate Developer and Open-Source Enthusiast✨</h3>

 # About me :mortar_board:

-- 🔭 I’m AI Enthusiastic and FullStack Developer with focus on solving real world problems.
+- 🔭 I’m AI Enthusiastic and FullStack Developer focusing on solving real-world problems.
-- 🌱 I believe in Passion of Innovation.
+- 🌱 I believe in the Passion of Innovation.
-- 👯 I’m ready to collaborate on amazing problem solving startup idea.
+- 👯 I’m ready to collaborate on unique problem-solving startup ideas.
-- 💬 Ask me about anything, I am happy to help and contribute to the community growth.
+- 💬 Ask me about anything, I am happy to help and contribute to the community's growth.
 - 📫 How to reach me: dibyajyoti2001@outlook.com

 **Languages and Tools:**